Navigating barriers to equity: Resources for NADOHE Members

 Academic Diversity Officer Fellows Program

-The National Association of Diversity Officers in Higher Education is piloting an Academic Diversity Officer Fellows Program (ADOFP) that is modeled after the highly successful NADOHE Chief Diversity Officers Fellows Program.
+The National Association of Diversity Officers in Higher Education (NADOHE) Academic Diversity Officer Fellows Program (ADOFP) is modeled after the highly successful NADOHE Chief Diversity Officers Fellows Program.
 The ADOFP is a professional leadership program of mentorship for new and early career Academic Diversity Officers.
 The purpose of this one academic year ADOFP is to provide each Fellow with mentoring from an ADO, or where appropriate a CDO with at least five years of experience for guided professional development opportunities and experiences.
 The ADOFP is highly selective and collaborative with NADOHE member colleges and universities.
 NADOHE is investing in the current and future careers of new and early-career ADOs working in higher education and requires an academic year-long commitment on the part of the Fellow and Mentor.